Amita22/Machine-Learning-Fitbit-Sleep/README.md

 Analyzes my own fitbit sleep data and creates a linear regression model to study which fitbit parameters (physical activity, daily temperature) most affect sleep duration.
 The end result can be used to recommend changes to my behavior so that I get the most amount of sleep.

+A random forest regression and a gradient boosting regression analysis were also performed, but gave similar results to the linear regression model.

 The analysis code is located in a Jupyter notebook ([analysis.ipynb](analysis.ipynb)).

 Additional files or directories required for code to run: